 Preventive surgery (prophylactic mastectomy)

-Because regular breast cancer screening and tamoxifen (or raloxifene) are effective in greatly reducing risk, most women with LCIS choose these options over prophylactic bilateral mastectomy.
-Talk to your health care provider about the risks and benefits of all these options so you choose the one that is best for you.
+Because tamoxifen and raloxifene are effective in greatly reducing risk, most women with LCIS choose this option (along with recommended breast cancer screening) over prophylactic bilateral mastectomy.
+Talk to your health care provider about the risks and benefits of these options so you choose the one that is best for you.

 Learn more about options for women at higher risk.